14wkinnersley/WellsFLIX-Status/content/default/issues/2021-04-01-wellsflix-maintenance.md

 twitterFeed: ""
 enableComments: true
 ---
-WellsFLIX will be performing maintenance on the systems that host WellsFLIX.
-All systems will be pulled from the racks to perform cleaning, upgrading, and re-arranging.
-This maintenance is expected to last 4 hours.
+**Status:** WellsFLIX performed maintenance on the systems that host WellsFLIX.
+All the systems were pulled from the rack, cleaned, upgraded, and organized.
+The maintenance is complete, and all systems are confirmed operational.